 Can I watch the NBA Playoffs for free?

-Yes, you can watch some NBA playoff games for free on ABC with an HD antenna—including the 2023 NBA Finals.
-You have to pay to watch NBA games on ESPN, NBA TV, NBA League Pass, and TNT, so check out our How To Watch the NBA guide for provider recommendations.
+Yes, you can watch some NBA playoff games for free on ABC with an HD antenna.
+You must pay to watch NBA games on ESPN, NBA TV, NBA League Pass, and TNT, so check out our How To Watch the NBA guide for provider recommendations.

 Can I watch the NBA Playoffs without cable?